ahamez/protox/README.md

 ```

 This example will generate two modules: `Fiz.Baz` and `Fiz.Foo`.
-Note that the module in which the `Protox` macro is called is completely ignored and as such does not appear in the names of the generated modules.
+Note that the module in which the `Protox` macro is called is completely ignored and therefore does not appear in the names of the generated modules.

 ## Usage with files